athenian-cs2/pet-inheritance-template/README.md

 In this assignment, you'll be practicing inheritance and implementing a Dog class to represent dogs.

-You should first out the [Pet.java](src/main/java/Pet.java) file.
+You should first check out the [Pet.java](src/main/java/Pet.java) file.
 This class will be the superclass (parent class) of your Dog class.

 The Pet Class has the following components:
 * Private instance variables for name and age